smart-edge-open/specs/doc/openness_howto.md

 ![Deploying App 3](howto-images/DeployingApp3.png)

 - You can "DELETE/RESTART" an application from this tab.
-Please note the traffic policy if any must be removed before deleting the application.
+> Note the traffic policy if any must be removed before deleting the application.

 ### Managing Traffic Rules for Applications